esrafil418/Number-Guessing-Game/README.md

 A simple browser-based number guessing game built with vanilla HTML, CSS, and JavaScript.

 Players try to guess a random number between 1 and 100.
-The UI shows previous guesses, remaining attempts, and displays win/lose messages in a fixed, scrollable result area so the main game box doesn't resize when messages are added.
+The UI shows previous guesses, remaining attempts, and displays win/lose messages in a fixed, scrollable result area.

 ## Features